 - I worry I have lost control over how much I eat.

 - I recently lost more than 15 pounds in a three-month period.

 - I believe I’m fat, but others say I am too thin.

 - I would say food dominates my life.

 If you answered “true” to two or more of these statements, you might be at risk of an eating disorder.
 We can help.
-To get started, make an appointment with Melrose Center for an assessment.
+Make an appointment with Melrose Center for an assessment.
 We’ll get you answers and start you on next steps, if needed.
-Our care team including dedicated psychologists, doctors, nurses and many others are here for you.
+Our expert team of dedicated psychologists, doctors, nurses and many others are here for you at every step.